Alabama Family Assistance (FA)

 Most families in Alabama with gross income up to 130% of the federal poverty level, about $2,797 a month for a family of three, qualify for food stamps.

-How much does a family of 3 get in food stamps in Alabama?
+How much food stamps for a family of 3 in Alabama?

 SNAP benefits may vary from family to family depending on a variety of factors, including the household size, income and allowable deductions.